The e-Science research group of the AMC is interested in new methodologies for large-scale biomedical data analysis.

 In the past special attention has been devoted to Science Gateways, which provide services for data processing, management and collaboration.
 Various concepts and technologies have been adopted in the research, design and development of science gateways, including workflow management, distributed computing, data and provenance management.
 The science gateways built as result of our research have been that can be used by biomedical researchers at the AMC and collaborating organisations.
 See more here.

-Currently our research is focused in the analysis and management of (big) data in biomedical research applications, in particular text mining to facilitate systematic results and machine learning for medical image analysis and prediction modelling.
+In the past years our research has focused in the analysis of (big) data in biomedical research applications, in particular text mining to facilitate systematic results and machine learning applied to medical image analysis and prediction modelling.
 Since recently we are also developing research activities in cybersecurity.

 Our research has been funded by the following projects and organizations:

 - FAIR research data managementL: AMC Innovation Fund

-- HPCN UvA: High-Performance and Networking Fund of the University of Amsterdam
+- Science gateways: HPCN UvA: High-Performance and Networking Fund of the University of Amsterdam

 - COMMIT program, Front-end for biomedical data analysis on e-infrastructures